NVIDIA/hpc-container-maker/RECIPES.md

 Parameters:

 - `name`: The name of the scif app. **Required**
-- `entrypoint`: Boolean flag to specify wheter this scif app should also be the global entrypoint of the container.
+- `entrypoint`: Boolean flag to specify whether this scif app should also be the global entrypoint of the container.

 Example: